GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

 ## Configure the web server cookbook for your environment

-1. Find your Cloud SQL ip address using `gcloud sql instances list` from your original machine
+1. Find your Cloud SQL ip address using `gcloud sql instances list` from your original machine.

 1. Modify the `lamp/attributes/default.rb` file to match your environment.
 Be sure to update `default['lamp']['database']['dbhost'] = '$CLOUD_SQL_IP'` to reference the IP of your Cloud SQL instance.